-Charter School Facilities Credit Enhancement Grant Program: The federally funded Charter School Facilities Credit Enhancement Grant Program provides grants to fully or partially fund debt service reserve accounts on bond transactions issued through the Authority.
+Charter School Facilities Credit Enhancement Grant Program: The federally funded Charter School Facilities Credit Enhancement Grant Program provides grants to fund debt service reserve accounts fully or partially on bond transactions issued through the Authority.
 The grant is intended to reduce the overall cost of borrowing for charter schools as it eliminates the need to fund the reserve through bond proceeds.
 In addition to the existing \$8.3 million grant, the Authority was awarded \$8 million for the Project Acceleration Notes and Credit Enhancement Alternatives (PANACEA) Program in September 2017.
-In August 2019, through the same federal grant program, the Authority was awarded a \$20 million grant for the Charter Access to Bank Loan Enhancement (Charter ABLE) Program and in September 2021, the Authority was awarded \$10 million for the Charter Finance Enhancement (Charter FinE) program.
+In August 2019, through the same federal grant program, the Authority was awarded a \$20 million grant for the Charter Access to Bank Loan Enhancement (Charter ABLE) Program.
+In September 2021, the Authority was awarded \$10 million for the Charter Finance Enhancement (Charter FinE) program, and in 2023, the Authority was awarded \$20 million for the Credit Enhancement Program.
 This program enhances financing initiatives to assist charter school facility acquisition, construction, and renovation.
 These programs are accounted for in the Federal Trust Fund (ALN 84.354A).

-MANAGEMENT'S DISCUSSION AND ANALYSIS (unaudited) FOR THE YEAR ENDED JUNE 30, 2022
+MANAGEMENT'S DISCUSSION AND ANALYSIS (unaudited) FOR THE YEAR ENDED JUNE 30, 2024